nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   e.g. If the command specifies `help 123`, it will be interpreted as `help`.<br>

 About the URL Parameter:
 * We do not check the validity of the URLs during input as it is impossible to verify if it exists without sending a request to the server.
-We will instead prevent impossible address from being keyed in. e.g. `abc.com\go` (`\` cannot exist in a valid address)
+We will instead prevent impossible URL from being keyed in. e.g. `abc.com\go` (`\` cannot exist in a valid URL)

 * If no website [protocol](#glossary-protocol) is specified, we enforce a HTTP protocol as a protocol needs to be specified for an API request to be carried out.For instance, if a user enters `google.com` as a URL, we will prepend the URL with `http://`, making it `http://google.com`